 If needed, download and install Virtualbox for your system (or any other compatible alternative).

-Then, download and run mangOH Virtual Machine and follow the instructions on the page.
+Then, download and run mangOH Virtual Machine for Orange LTE-M Starter Kit and follow the instructions on the page.
 Please note that the download can take some time.

 Notes: In your virtual machine,